V-Cent/TTE/docs/tech/tov.md

 #### Manual/Free-run Cancel Basics

-After a arte you can free run to the direction of the arte to start a free-run as soon as you can cancel the arte.
+After an arte you can free run to the direction of the arte to start a free-run as soon as you can cancel the arte.
 This is useful to avoid punish for attacks that are negative on hit, such as Azure Edge.

 You can then cancel the free-run into a guard/magic guard to quickly go back to neutral and be able to do another arte or normal as fast as possible.